labex-labs/open-source-labs/css/30-seconds-of-css/lab-custom-text-selection/step1.md

 `index.html` and `style.css` have already been provided in the VM.

-Revised: To modify the style of selected text, utilize the `::selection` pseudo-selector.
+To modify the style of selected text, utilize the `::selection` pseudo-selector.
 Here's an example code snippet to select and style text within a paragraph element:

 ```html
 <p class="custom-text-selection">Select some of this text.</p>